Moving Forward in Faith

 Sacrament of Reconciliation: Saturdays 4:00 PM to 5:00 PM

-Exposition of the Blessed Sacrament: Fridays 8:30 AM to 6:30 PM in the Chapel
+Exposition of the Blessed Sacrament: Tuesdays 8:30 AM to 6:30 PM in the Chapel followed by Benediction and Novena at 6:30

 Parish WebStore offers a completely confident one-stop shop for Catholic products through a trusted source that works completely in support of the Church’s mission.